clux/modul8/docs/api.md

         .target('out-libs.js')
       .compile('./out.js');

+Note that without the `.target()` option added, the libraries would be inserted in the same file before you application code.

-Libraries tend to update with a very different frequency to the main client code.
+Libraries tend to update with a different frequency to the main client code.
 Thus, it can be useful to separate these from your main application code.
-Note that unmodified files that have already been downloaded from the server simply will illicit an empty 304 Not Modified response.
+And nmodified files that have already been downloaded from the server simply will illicit an empty 304 Not Modified response.
+Thus, using `.target()` and splitting these into a different file could be advantageous.

-This can be done like the above example by calling `target()` on `libraries()`.
-Lacking this, libraries will be inserted on before your application code.
+If you would like to integrate libraries into the require system check out the documentation on `arbiters()` below.

+#### Libraries CDN Note
 Note that for huge libraries like jQuery, you may benefit (bandwidth wise) by using the [Google CDN](http://code.google.com/apis/libraries/devguide.html#jquery).
 In general, offsourcing static components to load from a CDN is a good first step to scale your website.
 There is also evidence to suggest that splitting up your files into a few big chunks may help the browser load your page faster, by downloading the scripts in parallel.
 Don't overdo this, however.
 HTTP requests are still expensive.
 Two or three JavaScript files for your site should be plenty using HTTP.

-If you would like to integrate libraries into the require system check out the documentation on `arbiters()` below.

 ### Adding Data

-At some point during development it is natural to feel that this data should be available on the client as well.
-There are two fundamental ways of doing this with modul8.
+At some point during development it is natural to feel that this data should be available on the client as well. modul8 supports two ways of doing this:

  - Have an explicit file on a shared domain, exporting the objects you need
- - Export the object directly onto the data domain
+ - Export the object directly onto the `data` domain

 The first is good if you have static data like definitions, because they are perhaps useful to the server as well, but suppose you want to export more ephemeral data that the server has no need for, like templates or template versions.